benjavalero/replacer/replacer-backend/technical-design.md

 - [ ] The TypeScript code should be formatted with Prettier too
 - [ ] The Java code has been migrated Java 11.
 The only issue is the tests with @DataJpaTest so they have been disabled, but it seems a problem of Spring/JDK itself, so it is not worth to investigate more.
 - [ ] Add Swagger for the API
+- [ ] Propose a standar format for the misspelling descriptions in Wikipedia list